dbt-labs/docs.getdbt.com/website/docs/guides/sl-cookbook-recipes.md

 <!-- Cookbook 3 -->

-## How to calculate CAC using metrics in dbt
+## How to calculate CAC using metrics

 Use this cookbook recipe to understand how to [calculate customer acquisition cost (CAC)](https://en.wikipedia.org/wiki/Customer_acquisition_cost) using ratio metrics in dbt.